Purpose

 Note

-When you use the LOAD DATA statement to import data, you can use \N to represent NULL.
+When you use the LOAD DATA statement to load data, you can use \N to represent NULL.

-Import data from a file on an OBServer node
+Import data from a file on the server

-Example 1: Import data from a file on an OBServer node.
+Example 1: Import data from a file on the server.

-obclient> SET GLOBAL secure_file_priv = "/" Query OK, 0 rows affected obclient> \q ByeNote
+obclient> SET GLOBAL secure_file_priv = "/" Query OK, 0 rows affected obclinet> \q ByeNote

-secure_file_privis aGLOBALvariable.
-Therefore, you need to run\qto exit for the settings to take effect.After you reconnect to the database, import data from an external file.
+secure_file_privis aGLOBALvariable, you need to execute\qto exit and make the setting effective.After reconnecting to the database, import data from an external file.

 obclient> LOAD DATA INFILE 'test.sql' INTO TABLE t1; Query OK, 0 rows affected